Pauline Gilmour Hatch: Life

-Pauline Gilmour Hatch, only daughter of Henry Lake Gilmour, was born at either Caps May, or Wenonah, New Jersey, on April 3, 1871.
+Pauline Gilmour Hatch, only daughter of Henry Lake Gilmour, was born at either Cape May, or Wenonah, New Jersey, on April 3, 1871.
 She manifested a great love for music at an early age, which was encouraged and cultivated in a musical atmosphere, William J. Kirkpatrick being her first instrumental teacher.
 Later she received a diploma from the South Jersey Institute, Bridgeton, New Jersey, and also took a course at Richard Zeckwer's Conservatory of Music in Philadelphia.

 She married H. Morgan Hatch, of Delair, New Jersey, on October 30, 1903.
 Hatch was a member of a family of early Camden settlers.
 He worked as a Pennsauken tax collector, director of Merchantville National Bank and Trust Co. and proprietor of the former N. J. Auto and Supply Co.
 He died in 1952.

 Pauline lived for many years at Pennsauken.
 She died at her home, 6900 River Rd., Pennsauken, on Wednesday, November 9, 1955, aged eighty-four, and was buried in Arlington Cemetery, Pennsauken.